kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

 ## State Management

-Now that we know what we are building, it is time to start modeling the data and coming up with the patterns that the UI components will use to access that data.
+Now that we know what we are building, it is time to model the data and uncover the patterns that the UI components can use to access that data.

-We will start with a basic model for the UI state.
-We will need to keep track of notes, tags, and the relationships between them.
-Since we will be getting the data from a server, we will need to consider its data model when deciding how to store and access that data from the UI.
-We will be making use of two primary endpoints: `/notes` to list all notes, and `/tags` to list all tags.
-However, as is the case in most real-world apps, the data will not be in the ideal format for consumption by the UI, so we will need to reshape it with a process called normalization.
+We will start with a basic model for the UI state: notes, tags, and the relationships between them.
+Since we will be getting the data from a server, we need to consider its data model when deciding how to store and access that data from the UI.
+We will make use of two primary endpoints: `/notes` to list all notes, and `/tags` to list all tags.
+However - as is the case in most real-world apps - the data will not be in the ideal format for the UI's consumption, so we will reshape it with a process commonly called normalization.

 ### Data Normalization

 One of the main ideas that relational database technology has brought us is the concept of normalization.
-While normalization does have a technical definition, we only need to be concerned with an informal description of the idea: in the canonical application state, data should be shared via reference rather than duplication.
-Applying this idea to our app leads us to store notes and tags separately and to maintain a list of the links between them.
-Additionally, we want to structure them in a way that makes lookups efficient.
-For example, imagine we retrieve the following notes from the API.
+While normalization does have a technical definition, we can use an informal description: in the canonical application state, data should be shared via references rather than copies.
+For our purpose, this means that we should store notes and tags separately and maintain a list of the links between them.
+Additionally, we will structure them in a way that makes lookups efficient.
+For example, we could receive an API response like the following:

 ```clojure
 [{:id 1